TheDevAtlas/Noise-Doc-Project/.github/README.md

    - Universal Render Pipeline package
    - Unity Recorder package

-## 🎬 Project Explanation 🎬
+## 🎬 Project Explanation

 ### Core Components

 This project uses scenes to split up the visualizations:

-1. **Noise Generators**:
+1. **Perlin Plane**:
-   - Custom C# scripts that implement various noise algorithms
-   - Configurable parameters to control frequency, amplitude, and octaves
-   - Support for both 2D and 3D noise implementations
+   - Generates an NxN grid that is displaced in a wave pattern.
+   - Uses Perlin noise to displace the plane.

-2. **Visual Renderers**:
+2. **Minecraft Chunk**:
-   - Shader Graph implementations for rendering noise as visual effects
-   - Material systems that respond to noise parameters
-   - Mesh manipulators that use noise for geometric deformation

-3. **Animation Controllers**:
-   - Systems to animate noise parameters over time
-   - Keyframe-based animation curves for precise control
+   - Minecraft chunk generation animation
-   - Event-based triggers for synchronized visual effects
+   - Uses Perlin noise to simulate placement of types of blocks.
+   - Animation uses timers and cubic Béziers to interpolate animations.

+3. **Generic Animations**:
+   - Two separate animations for "voice over" sections.
+   - These have visuals of dice rolls, floating numbers, and computer consoles.